 Claire has been working in veterinary practice for nearly thirty years.
 She qualified as a Veterinary Nurse in 1995 and has worked in a number of practices throughout the Nottingham and Derbyshire area picking up good ideas for best practice along the way.
 She started at Derwent Valley Vets on day one in June 2016.

-Claire, her husband and her two daughters share a house with 4 German Shepherds “Teddy”, a young Schipperke and ‘Tilly’ and Australian Shepherd.
+Claire, her husband and her two daughters share a house with 2 German Shepherds “Teddy”, a Schipperke and ‘Tilly’ and ‘Harper’ the Australian Shepherds.
 She is a Kennel Club registered breeder of German Shepherds and her own line of dogs have been very successful in the show ring.
 She is passionate about responsible breeding and the person to ask about anything to do with health testing prior to getting bitches into pup.
 As well as showing her German Shepherds Claire also shows Teddy, both in the UK and on the continent.
 Teddy has, at the very young age of a year, obtained the Kennel Club status of champion in the UK and Ireland.
 Keep an eye out for both of them at Crufts.

 Claire is a one of our veterinary nurse clinical coaches helping to progress the profession by training the Qualified Veterinary Nurses of tomorrow.
 She has a special interest in the topics of dental care and nutrition and runs our weight clinics with amazing results.